walshe/dapp-token-exchange/README.md

+## Description

-## Token is our ERC-20 smart contract for our "DApp" cryptocurrency token
+Token is a ERC-20 smart contract for a "DApp" Ethereum based token

 Exchange is an exchange allowing user to :